Home Compare SAMPO.HE vs VEEV

 Sampo Oyj vs Veeva Systems: Which Stock Looks Stronger in 2026?

-Sampo Oyj holds the cleaner structural position, with the lead spread across stability and growth.
-Veeva Systems still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Veeva Systems holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Sampo Oyj still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity